My name is Dr Linda O’Keeffe and I am the Head of Art at the University of Edinburgh.

 Art at the University of Edinburgh

-School of Art staff at Edinburgh are highly influential theorists, curators and artists with connections to some of the leading creative industry spaces across the UK.
+School of Art staff at Edinburgh are highly influential theorists, curators and artists and have connections to some of the leading creative industry spaces across the UK and Scotland.
 They will shape both your current learning and future careers.

 When you come to Edinburgh, you will be working and expanding your art practice in a campus that is home to incredible studio, exhibition and performance spaces and an amazing selection of workshops.
-Beyond the ECA campus itself, we will support you to engage with the wider city as a site for art making and research, exploring the amazing archives and libraries housed within the University of Edinburgh and our international exhibition space, the Talbot Rice Gallery.
-Many of our courses actively involve practices of outreach and engagement, working collaboratively across the city, its resources and partner arts organisations, and examining art practice beyond the ECA campus.
+Beyond the ECA campus itself, we will support you to quickly begin engaging with the wider city as a site for art making and research, exploring the amazing archives housed within the University of Edinburgh and our international exhibition space, the Talbot Rice Gallery.
+You will also have access to the University’s expansive libraries.
+Many of our courses involve outreach and engagement, working collaboratively across the city, its resources and partner arts organisations, and examining art practice beyond ECA campus, introducing you to, and engaging you with, a unique range of potential working spaces not always tied to ECA’s campus.

-Whatever your level or programme of study, you will have the opportunity both to specialise in your programme area and to work across different disciplines, media and ideas.
-You will explore critical theory through lectures and discussion-led seminars, and have the opportunity to participate in workshops run by internationally established artists, curators and theorists.
+First-year students joining our Intermedia Art, Painting, Photography, Sculpture, MA (Hons) Fine Art and General Art entry routes all work together on the same projects in the first semester.
+In the second semester, students choose projects that support discipline-specific agendas and interests.
+Whatever your entry route, you will have the opportunity to both specialise in your programme area and to work across different mediums and ideas.
+You will also explore critical theory through lectures and discussion-led seminars and have the opportunity to participate in workshops run by internationally established artists, curators and theorists.

-The University of Edinburgh’s distinctive degree structures and academic culture allow you to sample courses from other subject areas throughout your studies.
+The University of Edinburgh’s distinctive degree structures and academic culture allow you to take elective courses from other subject areas across the University in your first and second undergraduate years.
 This aligns well with Art’s identity as an outward-looking discipline.
 Your chance to forge connections with subjects such as philosophy, literature, history, geography, biology, economics and politics will give you new perspectives on how art and visual culture fits within the wider world.

 Our teaching plans for 2021-22

 Contemporary art continually revisits or redefines the parameters of established disciplines and develops new methods of thinking and making.
-At the beginning of your studies you will be encouraged to establish an effective and dynamic working practice.
-Scottish Government Covid-19 guidelines allowing, you will be able to work in and/or book a range of individual studio and project spaces, with opportunities to work through and test ideas, experiment with the fabrication, installation, presentation and documentation of your practice, and work collaboratively with your peers to give and gain mutually supportive group feedback.
-Most small-group seminar teaching will take place on campus and we are currently planning for large lecture-based classes to be delivered online.
-This is to facilitate safe environments for learning that maximise opportunities for small-group and individual on-campus teaching and learning experiences.
+At the beginning of your studies you will be encouraged to establish an effective and dynamic working practice where you can respond to projects and tasks on a day-to-day basis.
+Scottish Government Covid-19 guidelines allowing, you will have access to bookable studio and project spaces at different stages of teaching, with opportunities to work through and test ideas, experiment with the fabrication, installation, presentation and documentation of your practice, and work collaboratively with your peers to give and gain mutually supportive group feedback.
+Most seminar teaching (small groups of students) should take place on campus wherever possible, Scottish Government Covid-19 guidelines allowing.
+We are currently planning for large lecture-based classes to be delivered online in order to facilitate safe environments for learning that maximise opportunities for small-group and individual on-campus teaching and learning experiences.